bhauman/devcards/README.md

 When used in conjunction with [lein figwheel][leinfigwheel] the cards can be created and edited **"live"** in one's ClojureScript source files.
-Essentially lifting the code out of the file into the browser for you to try out immediately.
+Essentially lifting the code example out of the file into the browser for you to try out immediately.

 Read: [The Hard Sell](http://rigsomelight.com/devcards/#!/devdemos.core)